 Causes: Overuse from activities that involve repetitive stress on the feet, wearing the wrong shoes, high arches, flat feet, tight calf muscles, or abruptly ramping up your workout intensity.

-Symptoms: Intense, piercing pain in the heel, especially during the first steps in the morning or after periods of inactivity, soreness, and swelling in the heel.
-Discomfort can increase after prolonged standing or walking.
+Symptoms: Sharp, stabbing pain in the heel, particularly noticeable with the first steps after waking or after periods of inactivity, tenderness, and swelling in the heel.
+Pain may intensify after prolonged standing or walking.

-Treatment: A combination of rest, ice application, anti-inflammatory medications, specific stretching exercises, orthotic devices, and physical therapy.
+Treatment: Rest, ice, anti-inflammatory medications, stretching exercises, orthotic devices, and physical therapy.
 Your Florissant, MO physical therapist may also recommend supportive footwear and methods to care for your feet.
-This approach helps in alleviating discomfort and promoting healing.
+This approach helps in reducing pain and facilitating recovery.

 Stress Fractures